A "black hole theorem," and its implications: ``Black hole theorem," (v1)

 \subsubsection{Subsystems}

-In some of the literature, it is assumed that the notion of a black hole being a subsystem is captured by the statement that the full Hilbert space of the black hole together with its environment can be written as a product, \beq \calh = \calh_{BH}\otimes\calh_{env}\ . \eeq However, beginning at the level of a description of black hole evolution via the approximation of LQFT evolution on a classical background, one sees that this structure is likely problematic, due to the infinite entanglement between regions in LQFT,\footnote{This is associated with the type III property of von Neumann algebras in LQFT, as for example explained in reviews such as \cite{Haag}.} and consequent cutoff dependence.
+In some of the literature, it is assumed that the notion of a black hole being a subsystem is captured by the statement that the full Hilbert space of the black hole together with its environment can be written as a product, \beq \calh = \calh_{BH}\otimes\calh_{env}\ . \eeq However, beginning at the level of a description of black hole evolution via the approximation of LQFT evolution on a classical background, one sees that this structure is likely problematic, due to the infinite entanglement between regions in LQFT,\footnote{This is associated with the type III property of von Neumann algebras in LQFT, as for example explained in reviews such as \cite{Haag}.
+For another discussion of this, and of related questions of subsystems in gravity, see \cite{SGalg}.
+One common belief is that gravity addresses the problem of infinite entanglement and possibly modifies the type III structure, due to the relation of corresponding short-distance divergences, for example in entanglement entropy, and renormalization of Newton's constant.
+However, a complete story of how this question is addressed is not yet known.} and consequent cutoff dependence.

 One can motivate an improved definition of subsystems from the description of the quantum state of a black hole in this approximation where it is governed by LQFT evolution on a background.
 Figs.~\ref{FigPen} and \ref{FigEF} show the classical geometry of a black hole in either a Penrose or Eddington-Finkelstein representation.
 The quantum state can be described on a slice like the ones shown.
 The basic point is that one has much of the structure of \eqref{tensprod} in that the state can be written \beq |\Psi\rangle = |\psi_{BH},\psi_{env}\rangle \eeq where we have independent labeling and description of the parts of the state inside the black hole and in the environment.
 Another way of capturing this structure, used in the algebraic quantum field theory literature (see, {\it e.g.} \cite{Haag}), is to describe the commuting operator subalgebras $\cala_{BH}$ and $\cala_{env}$ that act separately on the two corresponding parts of the state.\footnote{Yet another way to describe subsystems, which leads to a tensor factorization like \eqref{tensprod}, albeit for modified states, is to use the split vacuum (see, {\it e.g.}, \cite{Haag}).}